 BONDING WITH YOUR RABBIT

 Do you often feel your rabbit is too shy?
 Too quiet?
 Have that ‘leave me alone’ attitude?
-Well, it maybe you haven’t learn their language yet!
-Here are some tips to help you, the human, bond with your own rabbit.
+Rabbits can’t verbalize their feelings and thoughts but they are actually very interactive pets if you figure out their language.
+Here’s some tips to help you communicate with your pet rabbits.

-3. If your rabbit is in a confined environment, instead of reaching in to take him out, open the door and let him choose when he wants to come out.
+3) If your rabbit is in a confined environment, open the door and let him choose when he wants to come out.
 Sit near him and read a magazine or play with your phone.
 He will be curious and will come to you gradually.
 Stay quiet when he comes to you and let him explore.
-Rabbits are peace lovers and that’s why we don’t recommend squealing children around them unless guided by their responsible parents.

 Patience is a virtue when making friends with a shy rabbit.
 And this is why we strongly require all our adopters to be knowledgeable adults who are sensitive to their needs and knows that it’s never instant gratification with these shy animals.
 Rabbits are actually very sociable creatures and their love for you will eventually shine through with time.

 For more good tips, please consult the original article:

 (Photo credit to adopter Carlos and his adopted rabbit Tyler)